The College of St. Scholastica

 Through the Gerontology Directed Applied Project (GERO-DAP), students take their textbook knowledge and put it to work in a variety of appropriate settings.
-Students in the GERO-DAP have completed projects at a number of different agencies, including the Benedictine Health Center; Arrowhead Area Agency on Aging; the Minnesota-North Dakota Chapter of the Alzheimer's Association; Edgewood Vista Senior Living and Retirement; and the Essentia Health-Polinsky Medical Rehabilitation Center.
+Students in the GERO-DAP have completed projects at a number of different agencies, including the Benedictine Living Community of Duluth; Arrowhead Area Agency on Aging; the Minnesota-North Dakota Chapter of the Alzheimer's Association; Edgewood Vista Senior Living and Retirement; and the Essentia Health - Polinsky Medical Rehabilitation Center.

-With the number of adults 65 and older growing faster than any other segment of the population, those with a background in gerontology are needed and in demand.
-Recent graduates with a gerontology minor have gone on to pursue graduate study in gerontology or careers in Social Work, Psychology, Nursing, Exercise Physiology, Physical Therapy and Occupational Therapy.
+The number of adults 65 years and older is growing faster than any other segment of the population.
+Since aging brings with it specific challenges and opportunities that warrant specialized services and care, those with a background in gerontology are needed in every profession: medical, social, financial, administrative, residential and hospitality services.
+Recent graduates with a gerontology minor have gone on to pursue graduate study in gerontology or careers in Social Work, Psychology, Sociology, Nursing, Exercise Physiology, Physical Therapy and Occupational Therapy.

 Overview of the basic principles and concepts of the normal aging process, including the realities of physical aging and common health deviations.
 Theories of aging, physiological changes in the older adult, and common chronic diseases are explored.
 Health promotion, preventive action and the healthcare system for the older adult are components of the course content.

 Courses not a part of the regular gerontology curriculum but taught at upper-division level because of special need, interest or opportunity.